 THIS IS NOT CORRECT.
-Section 78 of the SDA states that a "capacity assessor" SHALL NOT perform a capacity assessment of a person's capacity if the person refuses to be assessed.
-Before the assessment may take place, the assessor must explain to the person that he or she will be assessed the purpose of the assessment, the significance and effect of a finding of incapacity or capacity, and the person's right to refuse to be assessed.
-Although there is not a similar section in the HCCA, in a case called Re Koch, (1997) CanLII 12138 (ON S.C.), the court stated that this same obligation should lie on persons doing "evaluations" of capacity under the HCCA.
+The Substitute Decisions Act, s.
+78 states that a "capacity assessor" as defined by that Act SHALL NOT perform a capacity assessment of a person's capacity if the person refuses to be assessed.
+Before the assessment may take place, the assessor must explain to the person that will be assessed the purpose of the assessment, the significance and effect of a finding of incapacity or capacity, and the persons right to refuse to be assessed.
+Although there is not a similar section to SDA s.78 in the Health Care Consent Act, the Honourable Mr. Justice Quinn of the Ontario Court (General Division) stated in the Koch Decision (March 21st, 1996) that this same obligation should lie on persons doing "evaluations" of capacity under the Health Care Consent Act.
 In fact, the court also gave the opinion that a person being assessed is entitled to have his or her lawyer or friend or relative present during the assessment if he or she so wishes.

-There is an argument that this part of the decision (that evaluators under the HCCA must provide the same information to a person before assessment as capacity assessors do under the SDA) is not the ratio decidendi of the decision (the core of the decision) but is obiter (and therefore is, in effect, not a "mandatory" step in the assessment process despite what the court said).
-However, it can still be argued that the court stated forcefully that there must be procedural fairness when assessments are done.
-Assessments may be subject to challenge if not done in a fair manner, which should require telling the person to be assessed the same information set out in section 78 of the SDA, although the assessment may be under the HCCA.
+There is an argument that this part of the decision (that evaluators under the HCCA must provide the same information to a person before assessment as capacity assessors do under the SDA) is not the ratio decidendi of the decision (the core of the decision) but is obiter (and therefore is, in effect, not a "mandatory" step in the assessment process despite what the court said) but it can still be argued that Mr. Justice Quinn stated forcefully that there must be procedural fairness when assessments are done.
+Assessments may be subject to challenge if not done in a fair manner, which should require telling the person to be assessed the same information set out in S.78 of the SDA, although the assessment may be under the HCCA.

-For assessments of capacity in respect to treatment, health professionals are required to provide information about the consequences of a finding of incapacity as required by their professional College guidelines (HCCA, s.17).
-This is a minimum standard which should be considered in conjunction with the words of the court in the Koch decision to ensure that capacity assessments are done in a fair manner considering the context of the particular person being assessed and the fact that the result of an assessment is a loss of liberty and decision making authority.
+For assessments of capacity in respect to treatment, health professionals are required to provide information about the consequences of a finding of incapacity as required by their professional College guidelines.
+(HCCA s.17).
+This is a minimum standard which should be considered in conjunction with the words of Mr. Justice Quinn in the Koch decision to ensure that capacity assessments are done in a fair manner considering the context of the particular person being assessed and the fact that the result of an assessment is a loss of liberty and decision making authority.